 Nebraska Revised Statute 2-2629

-Registration; application; contents; department; powers; confidentiality; agent for service of process.
+Registration; application; contents; department; powers; confidentiality; agent for service of process or consent to jurisdiction.

 (1) The application for registration of a pesticide shall include: